LaudateCorpus1/jarloader/README.md

 This library servers for dynamic loading of JARs with miscellaneous content.
 Typical usage is in project with time-various decision making function.
 In order to not recompile and restart the service each time this function is changed, the new function implementation can be loaded from separate JAR via this library.

-The library is implemented in Scala, but is prepared for usage both in Scala and Java - the main class `JarLoader` implements `AbstractJarLoader` Scala trait and `IJarLoader` Java interface at the same time and it's up to you which he will use.
+The library is implemented in Scala, but is prepared for usage both in Scala and Java - the main class `JarLoader` implements `AbstractJarLoader` Scala trait and `IJarLoader` Java interface at the same time and it's up to you which you will use.
 Methods in both interfaces are equal, but the Scala trait uses some `Option` parameters, instead of Java overloading.
-The very basic usage is shown in src/main/java/com/avast/jarloader/demo under the project root:
+This is very basic usage:

 		public class JarLoaderDemo {
 			IJarLoader<IDemoFunction> loader = new JarLoader<IDemoFunction>("Demo loader", new File("/root/functions")) {